Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization: Method

-For the second stage, we employ two-layer Multilayer Perceptrons (MLPs) alongside the square-ring partition~\cite{wang_lpn_tcsvt21} to fuse two embeddings derived from different views of the input including BEV, satellite, and synthetic BEV, and synthetic satellite view images.
-Then we concatenate all parts of embeddings from two views and project the fused embeddings into the two-dimensional space by another MLPs.
-The matching loss of two-view inputs $\mathcal{L}_M$ is:
+In the \textbf{second stage}, we employ a two-layer MLP alongside the square-ring partition~\cite{wang_lpn_tcsvt21} to fuse two embeddings obtained from anchor-positive or anchor-negative samples Specifically, when BEV serves as the anchor, satellite and synthetic BEV serve as the positive sample and the negative sample, respectively.
+Similarly, when satellite acts as positive samples, BEV and synthetic satellite act as positive and negative samples respectively.
+Then we project the fused embeddings into the two-dimensional space using another MLP.
+Given inputs from paired samples, the matching loss $\mathcal{L}_M$ between them is calculated as:

 where \( \hat{p}_m\) is the estimated matching probability and $p_{m}$ is a ground-truth binary label.
-If the two input data do not contain synthetic data and are from the same category, then \( p_{m} = 1 \); otherwise, \( p_{m} = 0 \).
+If the two input data do not contain the synthetic data and are both from the same location, then \( p_{m} = 1 \); otherwise, \( p_{m} = 0 \).
 Specifically, for the BEVs, we calculate the matching loss two times.
-For the first calculation, we rank the similarity $S$ and select \emph{three} negative samples from the satellite-view images, ensuring that these samples do not belong to the same category.
-For the second calculation, we similarly select \emph{another three} negative samples from the synthetic BEV images, which includes samples from the same category that are actually challenging negative samples.
-We apply similar operations for the satellite-view input as well.
+For the first calculation, we rank the similarity $S$ and select {three} negative samples from the satellite-view images, ensuring that these samples do not belong to the same location simultaneously.
+For the second calculation, we similarly select another three negative samples from the synthetic BEVs, {which are actually hard negatives from the same location.} We apply similar operations to the satellite-view input.
 Finally, we accumulate and average matching losses across different combinations of inputs.
 In summary, the loss functions in our method include the instance loss $\mathcal{L}_I$, the contrastive loss $\mathcal{L}_C$, and the matching loss $\mathcal{L}_M$.
-Specifically, we train the first stage of our method {(including the encoder, classifier modules, and the temperature parameter $\tau$)} with the instance loss $\mathcal{L}_I$ and the contrastive loss $\mathcal{L}_C$ at first.
-Subsequently, we freeze the fine-tuned first-stage weights and train the second stage (including two types of MLPs) from scratch, supervised by the matching loss $\mathcal{L}_M$.
+Specifically, {in the first stage of training, we optimize the encoder, classifier modules of our model, the temperature parameter $\tau$ with the instance loss $\mathcal{L}_I$ and the contrastive loss $\mathcal{L}_C$.
+Subsequently, we freeze the parameters fine-tuned in the first stage and train the MLPs from scratch in the second stage under the supervision of matching loss $\mathcal{L}_M$.}